 - While signing up for those, take note of (copy and paste) your UA ID from Analytics and your GTM ID from Tag Manager.

-- Put your GTM ID in the settings page for that plugin and select the “Codeless injection” setting.
+- Put your GTM ID in the settings page or setup wizard for that plugin and if using DurcellTomi’s plugin, select the “Codeless injection” setting.
 Save.

 - Within your Google Tag Manager account, click on the Admin tab, and then click on “Import Containers” in the container panel.